Sophia Karen Edem Ackuaku: Career

 As a parliamentarian in the Ghanaian parliament, she has served on the Food, Agriculture and Cocoa Affairs Committee and the Poverty Reduction Strategy Committee of parliament.
 Before her status as a member of the Ghanaian parliament, she has worked as the deputy executive director in charge of operations at the Ghana National Service Scheme, from 2013 to 2016.
 From 2004 to 2013 she worked as a managing director at Eligreen/Amsos Ghana Limited.
 Before this she has worked previously as the FBWE focal person for the Federation of Business Women Entrepreneurs from 2001 to 2010.

 Personal life

-Sophia Karen Edem Ackuaku is married with three children.
+Ackuaku is married with three children.
 She identifies with the Christian religion.

 Awards

-Sophia Karen Edzem Ackuaku has been pronounced winner of the Africa Iconic female parliamentarian of the year award for 2023.
+Ackuaku was pronounced Africa Iconic Female Parliamentarian of the Year at the Africa Iconic Women Recognition Awards (AIWRA) 2023.

-She emerged as the winner of the coveted Africa Iconic female parliamentarian of the year category among several other women from the continent in the Africa Iconic women recognition award AIWRA 2023 after going through vigorous democratic process of nomination, screening and voting.